1. Introduction

 All data subjects have a right to obtain information regarding the clarity of identity, what legal interests are being protected, why their personal data is being requested and used, and who is responsible for those decisions.

-All data subjects have the right to request modifications to data that has become outdated/incomplete/incorrect since it was collected.
-The data controller must update and correct any discrepancies within 72 hours of the receipt of the request.
+All data subjects have the right to request modifications to data that has become outdated, incomplete, or incorrect since it was collected.
+The data controller must update and correct any discrepancies within 72 hours of receiving the request.
 Once updated and corrected, the data controller is required to inform the data subject.

 All data subjects have the right to revoke or withdraw consent to the processing of their personal data at any time.
 When the data subject withdraws the consent, the data controller is obligated to stop the processing of the data subject’s personal data within 72 hours.
 The data controller must then delete the personal data belonging to the data subject.